 The South Metropolitan region of Perth covers an area of over 3,300 square kilometres and is home to approximately 25% of Western Australia's population.
 The region includes WA’s popular tourist spots of Fremantle and Mandurah.

-The South Metropolitan Region’s three Jobs and Skills Centres are located on the Thornlie, Rockingham and Peel TAFE campuses.
+The South Metropolitan Region’s four Jobs and Skills Centres are located on the Thornlie, Rockingham, Armadale and Peel TAFE campuses.
 Peel Jobs and Skills Centre’s services are delivered by South Metropolitan TAFE, Bridging the Gap and SMYL across the Peel region.
 We also have CaLD and Ex-offender specialist service providers available to access in our region.